kubearmor/KubeArmor/getting-started/default_posture.md

 Annotations:  kubearmor-network-posture: audit
 Status:       Active
 ```

-We can see that, annotation value was automatically updated to audit since that was global mode of operation for network in the KubeArmor configuration.
+We can see that, the annotation value was automatically updated to audit since that was the global mode of operation for the network in the KubeArmor configuration.